-1. Local Upload to Cloud with Cloud Drive Built in Function
+1. Save Files in Cloud with Cloud Drive Built-in Function

-If the target files locate on local storages either internal hard disk drives like HDD and SSD, or external removable devices like USB, Thumb Drives and Pen Drives, it is very easy to save these files to the cloud storage.
-Every cloud service, such as Google Drive, Dropbox and OneDrive (previously SkyDrive), has the feature to upload files from local to its cloud storage.
+If the target files locate on local storage either internal hard disk drives like HDD and SSD, or external removable devices like USB, Thumb Drives, and Pen Drives, it is very easy to save these files to the cloud storage.
+Every cloud service, such as Google Drive, Dropbox, and OneDrive (previously SkyDrive), has the feature to upload files from local to its cloud storage.

 Here take Google Drive for example to show you how to save to Google Drive.

-2. Remote Upload to Cloud Drive via URL Link
+2. Remote Saving to the Cloud via URL Link

 Then, follow the guidance to finish the adding task.
-Finally, you will see Google Drive on the left panel in Cloud Explorer tab.
+Finally, you will see Google Drive on the left side.

-Finally, you can see target file in your Google Drive.
+Finally, you can see the target file in your Google Drive.
 If not, just refresh your browser and it will be seen.
-Moreover, you can’t see the file in destination before the uploading completely finishes.
-To check out the status of the uploading task, just click "Task List".
+Moreover, you can’t see the file in the destination before the uploading finishes.
+To check out the status of the uploading task, just click "Remote Upload".